 A data mart can be understood as a repository of data built to serve a particular section of the organisation.
 A data mart contains one subset of the entire organisation data that is valuable to a specific group of people.
 For example, a data mart specifically designed for the marketing team might just contain only data related to items, customers, and sales.
 Data marts are confined to subjects in question.

-In this article, we’ve touched the basics of the concept of data warehousing along with the important terms and technologies.
+of data warehousing along with the important terms and technologies.
 If you find it interesting, we recommend you go through this topic in depth by fiddling with the concepts of data mining, data analytics, and more.
 The journey is long, and data warehouse is just the starting point.

 If you have any doubts or questions, do let us know in the comments below!

 Modern data warehousing systems simplify the time-consuming tasks of designing, building, and deploying a data warehouse to meet rapidly changing company needs.
 As a result, many companies use data warehousing solutions to acquire information.
 Improved data analytics, greater revenue, and the capacity to compete more strategically in the marketplace are all advantages of having a data warehouse.
 Data warehouse tools make use of a variety of related technologies, such as structured and unstructured data, ETL software, and data mining, to achieve these benefits.

 Some key benefits of a Data warehouse include:

 4. Data Analytics Can Be Made More Powerful and Faster